 Surgery for Pectus Excavatum

-The surgeon makes a long cut, or incision, across the chest below the breast line, and raises the chest muscles off the breastbone and ribs.
-Then the surgeon removes some of the cartilage that attaches the ribs to the breastbone, leaving behind the membrane that wraps around the cartilage.
-Next, the surgeon moves the breastbone to its new position and places a short stainless steel bar behind it to keep it in place.
-(To move the breastbone, the surgeon may need to take out a small wedge of bone.)
+With the Ravitch repair, the surgeon makes a long cut, or incision, across the chest below the breast line, and raises the chest muscles off the breastbone and ribs.
+Then the surgeon removes the abnormal cartilage, moves the breastbone into a normal position and places a short steel bar behind it to keep it in place.
 Finally, the surgeon reattaches the muscles and sews up the incision.

-The Ravitch repair takes about four to six hours, depending on the age of the child.
-Your child will be in the recovery room for another hour.
-Your child will stay in the hospital for about four to seven days.
+The Ravitch repair takes about 4 to 6 hours.
+After surgery, your child will be in the recovery room for another hour.
+Your child will stay in the hospital for about 4 to 7 days.

-In the Nuss procedure, the surgeon inserts a long, stainless steel bar that is bent to the desired shape of the chest.
+The Nuss procedure is a newer procedure where the surgeon inserts a long, stainless-steel bar that is bent to the desired shape of the chest.
 It goes under your child’s breastbone and in front of the heart.
 As the bar pushes the breastbone forward, it bends the cartilage that holds the breastbone to the ribs.
-The idea is that bone and cartilage will heal in that position.
+The goal is for the bone and cartilage to heal in this new, more normal shape.

-The Nuss procedure takes about two to three hours.
-Your child will be in the recovery room for another hour.
-Your child will be in the hospital for about four to seven days.
+The Nuss procedure takes about 2 to 3 hours.
+Then your child will be in the recovery room for another hour.
+Your child will stay in the hospital for about 4 to 7 days.

 After Surgery for Pectus Excavatum

-- Sit up straight without slouching for the first month.
+- Sit up straight for the first month after surgery

 The surgery team will explain these and other limits before your child goes home.

-About two to three weeks after surgery, your child will need to see the surgeon for a follow-up visit.
-The surgeon will make sure the incision is healing and your child is recovering well.
+About 2 to 3 weeks after surgery, your child will need to see the surgeon for a follow-up visit.
+The surgeon will make sure the incision is healing and that your child is recovering well.